mahmoudparsian/machine-learning-course/project/README.md

 To bring together and apply the various topics covered in this course, you will work on a machine learning project.

-The goal of the project is to go through the complete knowledge discovery process to answer one or more questions you have about a topic of your own choosing.
-You will acquire the training data, query data, formulate a question
+* The goal of the project is to go through the complete knowledge discovery process to answer one or more questions you have about a topic of your own choosing.

-(or questions) of interest, perform the data analysis (using machine learning algorithms), and communicate the results.
+* You will acquire the training data, cleaning data, query data, formulate a question  (or questions) of interest, perform the building model and data analysis (using machine learning algorithms), and

+* Communicate the results to the class by a series of writings and presentations

 # Project Team